lsst-sqre/phalanx/docs/admin/infrastructure/google/workload-identity.rst

 #.
 Create a Google service account for use by an application.
 #.
 Assign appropriate permissions to that Google service account for the Google Cloud services that it will access.
 #.
 Configure the Kubernetes pod to run with a specific Kubernetes service account.
-   This part is done in :ref:`dev-helm-workload-identity`.
+   This part is done in :doc:`/developers/helm-chart/workload-identity`.
 #.
 Tell Google Kubernetes Engine what Google service account the Kubernetes service account should be mapped to.
-   This part is done in :ref:`dev-helm-workload-identity`.
+   This part is done in :doc:`/developers/helm-chart/workload-identity`.
 #.
 Tell Google Cloud IAM what Kubernetes service accounts are allowed to take actions as that Google service account.

 All five steps are necessary.